aimldinesh/data-science-coding-log/2025-06-17/merge_two_sorted_lists.md

 ---

 ## ✅ Problem Statement
-- You are given two sorted linked lists.
+- You are given two sorted linked lists list1 and list2.
 Your task is to merge them into one sorted linked list and return its head.
 ### 📌 Examples:
 ```python
 Example 1: